 A few relationships later, I came to understand the value of not living like a pig when it came to impressing women.
 One former girlfriend gifted me the book on Feng Shui below.
 And get this, I actually read it!

 Granted, there are lots of pictures and helpful diagrams, so that made the chore easier.
 Before long, I had my college-dorm looking apartment looking a bit more regal (royal?) and welcoming.

 Thankfully, I have a real expert in Sandra Moncada to share some of her own tips and tricks for making a small space (like a studio apartment or condo) look spacious and rich, without breaking the bank.

-Rich People Skills: How to Make a Small House Feel Like a Palace
+How to Make Your Small House Look Like a Palace in 7 Steps

 You may have heard the adage about your home being your castle, but… as you look around your home, it can hardly be called a “castle.”
 With a limited budget available for decorating, it may feel as though your home is rather drab and unattractive.
 Perhaps the décor is outdated or even non-existent.

 You may think that you need to spend a small fortune on expensive furnishings, artwork, and more to give your space a high-end look, but by following a few helpful decorating tips, you can turn your home into a palace.